relaycorp/veraid-authority/README.md

   - Output: A single-use UUID4.
 - `POST /awala`: [Awala endpoint middleware](https://github.com/relaycorp/relayverse/issues/28) backend.
   - Auth: Awala Endpoint Middleware.
+  - HTTP response: `204 Accepted` (no content) if the input was valid and the request was successfully processed, or else an appropriate 4XX response.
-  - Incoming service messages:
+  - Awala service messages:
     - `MemberIdRequest`.
-Payload (`application/json`):
+      - HTTP request body (`application/json`):
         - The id for the respective member public key.
-      - The current timestamp.
+        - The future start date of the bundle.
+(Bundles will be issued at that time or later, but never before)
         - Digital signature for the parameters above, produced with the private key associated with the public key.
+        - The Awala Parcel Delivery Authorisation (PDA).
+This is a binary value.
+      - Successful outcome: Create new DB record to **schedule** the issuance and delivery of a member id bundle.
+This DB record will contain the data in the request.
     - `MemberPublicKeyImport`.
 Payload (`application/json`):
       - The single-use import token.
       - The DER-encoded public key.